-Timothy’s second marriage was on October 16, 1760 and was to Eunice Brown Plaisted, the widow oflchabod Plaisted of Salem, Massachusetts.
+Timothy’s second marriage was on October 16, 1760 and was to Eunice Brown Plaisted, the widow of lchabod Plaisted of Salem, MA.
 During this thirty-year marriage at least four children were bom: John Brown, Charles, Eunice and Hannah Brown.
 The family divided their time between the Boston, Medford, and Salem homes.
 It was during this time in his life that Timothy Fitch engaged in the slave trade and kept a correspondence with a captain of one of his ship’s named Peter Gwinn.

 A merchant by profession, Timothy Fitch conducted business in several New England communities including, but not limited to, Medford, Boston, Salem and Nantucket.
 Mr. Fitch owned several ships including the Snow Caesar or the Caesar, and a schooner by the name of The Charming Phyllis, The Phyllis or the Schooner Phyllis.
 The trade and cargo of these chips included rum molasses, various other dry goods, but most importantly these ships were directly involved in the trade and trafficking of African Slaves.
 Termed the “triangular trade” these ships were a direct link between Medford and one of history’s most famous practices.

-Timothy Fitch died on September 28, F790.
+Timothy Fitch died on September 28, 1790.
 The listed cause of death was “diarrhea.”

-The letters that have been transcribed are courtesy of the Medford Historical Society and are a gift from the Hall family of Medford.
+The letters that have been transcribed are courtesy of the Medford Historical Society & Museum and are a gift from the Hall family of Medford.
 Our thanks are extended to both parties for without them this preservation of history would not be possible.
 (John Brown Fitch, the son of Timothy and Eunice, was married to Hepzibeth Hall.
 They had five children and John Brown died on January 25, 1785.
 Thus the connection to the Hall family.)

 1759 January, 14